Maryland vacation rental tax guide

 Are guests ever exempt from taxes?

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Comptroller of Maryland and local tax jurisdictions.
-In Maryland, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
-The Comptroller of Maryland allows credit card payments, but you may be charged convenience fees for this type of payment.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Comptroller of Maryland.
+In Maryland, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, annual, semiannual, quarterly, and monthly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the Comptroller of Maryland, state sales tax due dates are as follows:

 Yes.
-Short-term rental operators registered with the Comptroller of Maryland are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Comptroller of Maryland are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?